Christian Arroyo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Yankees' 3.62 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees' 3.58 team ERA ranks third across all league pitching staffs.

-- Yankees pitchers combine to rank 18th in baseball in home runs surrendered (74 total, 1.1 per game).
+- Yankees pitchers combine to give up 75 total home runs at a rate of 1.1 per game (to rank 19th in baseball).

-- German gets the start for the Yankees, his 12th of the season.
-He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.
+- Schmidt (2-6) gets the starting nod for the Yankees in his 14th start of the season.
+He has a 4.96 ERA in 61 2/3 innings pitched, with 66 strikeouts.

-- In his most recent time out on Sunday against the Los Angeles Dodgers, the right-hander threw 6 2/3 innings, allowing one earned run while surrendering four hits.
+- The righty's last time out was on Tuesday against the Chicago White Sox, when he tossed six innings, surrendering three earned runs while giving up six hits.

-- In 11 games this season, the 30-year-old has a 3.69 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .179 to opposing batters.
+- The 27-year-old has amassed an ERA of 4.96, with 9.6 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.